top of page

 A response from a fellow Northpark refugee, Mel Haby after she had learned of Zachie’s suicide:

 “Hello Kaye, I was a friend of Zachie’s and a fellow Northpark refugee, I had been trying to reach him and have only just today learned of his death.
 Please allow me to express my deepest and most sincere condolences, I am so incredibly sad that Zach lost his battle.
-I remember a conversation we had after he learnt of Laura’s death, about how mental illness was a terminal illness.
+I remember a conversation we had after he learned of Laura’s death, about how mental illness was a terminal illness.
 I wish I could have been there for Zachie better, which is the exact feeling he expressed to me over the phone about Laura.
 I understand exactly how he felt now, how I feel about him right now.
 I wanted to tell you that Zachie made my first stay at Northpark bearable.

 We were “thick as thieves” after recognising very quickly a love of music and cigarettes in each other.
 Zach playing guitar and singing in the courtyard was so special.
 We had so many amazing talks about life, love and pain late into the evenings over too many cigarettes.
 I am a sharer in your grief today that Zachie is gone.